manwestc/manwestc.github.io/_pages/about.md

 ## 👨‍🎓 **Biography**

-I am Manuel Castillo-Cara, **PhD in Computer Science**, specialized in Artificial Intelligence, from the Universidad de Castilla-La Mancha (UCLM), where I received the Cum Laude distinction in 2018.
+I am Manuel Castillo-Cara, PhD in Computer Science, specialized in **Artificial Intelligence**, from the Universidad de Castilla-La Mancha (UCLM), where I received the Cum Laude distinction in 2018.

 | Period       | Position | Institution |
 |--------------|------------------------------------------------|------------------------------------------------|